cbeck88/strict-variant/README.md

 Note that the *stated* purpose of recursive wrapper, in `boost::variant` docs, is to allow you to declare variants which contain an incomplete type.
 They also work great for that in `safe_variant::variant`.

+Note also that even if the variant is not assignable, you can still use the `emplace` function to change the type of its value, provided that the constructor you invoke is `noexcept` or the requested type is no-throw move constructible.

 Synopsis
 ========